 The following articles provide some of the best scientific evidence related to physical therapy treatment of knee pain.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The articles link to a PubMed* abstract which may include free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Nyland J, Mattocks A, Kibbe S, et al. Anterior cruciate ligament reconstruction, rehabilitation, and return to play: 2015 update.
 Open Access J Sports Med.
 2016;7:21–32.
-Free Article.
+Article summary in PubMed .

 Sihvonen R, Paavola M, Maimivaara A, et al. Arthroscopic partial meniscectomy versus sham surgery for a degenerative meniscal tear.
 New Engl J Med.
 2013;369(26):2515–2524.
 Article summary in PubMed .

 Salacinski AJ, Krohn K, Lewis SL, et al. The effects of group cycling on gait and pain-related disability in individuals with mild-to-moderate knee osteoarthritis: a randomized controlled trial.
 J Orthop Sports Phys Ther.
 2012;42(12):985–995.
 Article Summary in PubMed.

 Roush JR, Bay RC.
 Prevalence of anterior knee pain in 18-35-year-old females.
 Int J Sports Phys Ther.
 2012;7(4):396–401.
 Article summary in PubMed .